swallow-tanager-1600

 Distribution

 The Swallow Tanager is a bird species found in most regions of Colombia.
-It is primarily distributed in the western and northern parts of the country, including the Pacific coast, the Andean region, the Pacific coast, and the Caribbean coast.
-The Swallow Tanager can also be found in the Amazon region of Colombia.
+It is distributed in the western and northern parts of the country, including the Pacific coast, the Andean region, the Pacific coast, and the Caribbean coast.
+The Swallow Tanager can also be found in the Amazon basin.

 Taxonomy